-First, add a spectral edit to Now adjust area and lower Introduce fades to both time gain until it sounds right. the problem area.

-and frequency selections.
+First, add a spectral edit to Now adjust area and lower Introduce fades to both time and frequency selections.

 Throughout this process, we make use of the Bypass spectral edit and Solo spectral edit options during playback, for comparison purposes.